kiawnna/scripts/ExtendElementInSubAccounts/readme.md

 GET `/elements/{keyOrId}/resources/{resourceId}` => save this response in `payload.json`

 ## Running the Script
-Once your `.env` file is setup, cd into the project directory and type `npm start` or `node index.js` in the terminal.
+Once your `.env` file is setup and dependencies are installed (via npm), cd into the project directory and type `npm start` or `node index.js` in the terminal.

 ## FAQ
 _Is upsert supported?_